Snipaste/feedback/docs/command-line-options.md

     --snip-full                       Start snipping with the snipping area set to fullscreen --snip-last                       Start snipping with the snipping area being the same as the last successful snipping
-    --snip-delay                      Start delayed snipping
+    --snip-whiteboard                 Enter whiteboard mode (Note: the toolbar will be automatically hidden, press Space key if you need it) --snip-delay                      Start delayed snipping
     --snip-delay TIME                 Start snipping after TIME seconds